bertha/berthad/PROTOCOL.md

 The Bertha server stores blobs of data.
 Blobs of data are accessed by their SHA-256 hashes: the __key__ of a blob of data is its SHA-256 hash.
+All sizes send and received are 64 bit little endian unsigned integers.

 Commands
 --------